bacontime/blog-mirror/nature/taxonomy.md

 parent: Science and Nature
 ---

+WIP

 # Monophyletic Taxonomy

 An educated person might think that whales are fish.
 An educated person knows that whales aren't fish; they're mammals.
+A fan of the show QI knows that there is [No Such Thing As A Fish](https://www.youtube.com/watch?v=uhwcEvMJz1Y).
-A pedantic person knows that whales *are* fish because *all mammals* are fish.
+The enlighted pedant knows that whales *are* fish because *all mammals* are fish.
-The enlightened individual knows that there is [No Such Thing As A Fish](https://www.youtube.com/watch?v=uhwcEvMJz1Y)

 So goes the internet discourse.
 Pufferfish, you see, share a more recent ancestor with humans than they do with sharks.
-Hence any group consisting of only the things called 'fish' is a group defined by appearance rather than ancestry.
+Any group consisting of only the things called 'fish' is a group defined by physical features rather than ancestry.
 Fish, in other words, are a *non-monophyletic grouping*; they aren't a true *clade*.

 (Along similar lines: a penguin is a dinosaur, and hence a reptile, and hence a fish.)